lucasmargui/gitlab-cicd/README.md

 ![image](https://github.com/user-attachments/assets/d2b18e26-9cdc-463e-8d03-b8dbccfee207)

-## Cloning the Repository

-To clone the project, run the following command in the terminal:
+## Commit code

+A fundamental part of the workflow in version control systems, allowing developers to securely and organizedly save their changes to the project history.

 <details>
 <summary>Click to show details about </summary>

+### Cloning the Repository

+To clone the project, run the following command in the terminal:

 ```
 git clone https://github.com/benc-uk/python-demoapp